PalmiizKittinan/pkl-rest-api-auth/README.md

-# 🔐 PKL REST API Auth
+# 🔐 PKL REST API Auth For WordPress

 A lightweight WordPress plugin that controls access to the REST API by requiring user authentication.
-This helps improve security by preventing unauthorized access to REST API endpoints for non-logged-in users.
+This helps improve security by preventing unauthorized access to REST API endpoints for non-logged-in or not registered users.
+#### 🌐 For WordPress REST API URL Endpoint
+> ./wp-json

 ---